keygen-sh/keygen-go/README.md

 ### `keygen.PublicKey`

 `PublicKey` is your account's hex-encoded Ed25519 public key, used for verifying signed license keys and API response signatures.
-When set, API reponse signatures will automatically be verified.
+When set, API response signatures will automatically be verified.
 You may leave it blank to skip verifying response signatures.
 This should be hard-coded into your app.

 ```go